close

 Ranking objectives and methods

 With regard to the ranking objectives and methods, the diversity is similarly great to that among the ranking providers.
 In this respect, it is not only the educational institutions as a public provider which play a role, but increasingly also the media.
-Accordingly, what is understood by quality and education covers a wide range and diversity.
-The same applies to the measuring methods.
+Consequently, the definition of quality and education is broad and diverse, as are the methods used to measure them.

 Contact